tshepang/rustc-walkthrough/README.md

    which helps with build times

 1. convert to LLVM IR

-   generics are expanded here (monomorphization)
+   Generics are expanded here (monomorphization)

 1. (optional) optimize